 Most chicken keepers will fall into the eventually of “chicken math”.
 First, it was three, then four and now you’re thinking an eighth hen wouldn’t hurt…right?
 The idea of having flockmate best friends sounds great, but being the same species isn’t always enough for chickens to live in harmony.
 Certain chickens get along better than others, but which breeds make for besties?

-All different breeds of chicken have been developed from the same ancestor, the Asian Jungle Fowl, and so most chickens get along, regardless of the variety.
-However, there are some exceptions to this chicken chumminess.
+All different breeds of chicken have been developed from the same ancestor, the Asian Jungle Fowl, and so fortunately, most chickens get along, regardless of the variety.
+However, there are some exceptions to this general rule.

-Any new hen introduced to a flock will need to be separated from the other birds for a week or so until all the birds get used to each other.
-She will then find her natural place in the chicken pecking order, and that may involve a little bullying and squabbling in the early days.
-That’s all very natural, and has nothing to do with feuds between specific breeds.
+Any new hen introduced to a flock will need to be separated from the other birds, but still be able to see them through a fence, for a week or so until all the birds get used to each other.
+Once introduced, they will find their natural place in the chicken pecking order, and that may involve a little bullying and squabbling in the early days.
+This is all very natural and has nothing to do with feuds between specific breeds.

 Occasionally, one hen will fall out with another for no obvious reason, and the weaker chicken will sometimes be pecked and harassed by the more aggressive bird.
 If this situation continues for more than three days after introducing the new chicken, the two combatants may need to be separated.

 Some chicken varieties are more confident and assertive than others, but this does not make them aggressive.
 Aggression is usually the result of environment – poor living conditions – or visual stimulus.
 The chicken bullying only usually persists beyond the first few days if the new hen has unusual plumage on its head.
 The fancy crown of feathers on the Araucana, Houdan, Poland, Silkie and Sultan breeds, for example, is like a red rag to a bull for some hens.